gkahiu/qrbarcodeitem-plugin/README.md

 # QR Code and Barcode Layout Item
-A QGIS plugin that enables QR and bar code items to be added to a print or report layout.
+A QGIS plugin that enables QR code and bar code items to be added to a print or report layout.
 The values for the QR code or barcode can be static or generated from a QGIS expression, with the latter also enabling the use of the items in an Atlas context.